42-Short/rust/subjects/module-02.md

 * For exercises managed with cargo, the command `cargo clippy -- -D warnings` must run with no errors!

-* You are _strongly_ encouraged to write extensive tests for the functions and systems you turn in.
+* You are _strongly_ encouraged to write extensive tests for the functions and programs you turn in.
-Correcting an already well-tested exercise is easier and faster than having to write them during defense.
-Tests (when not specifically required by the subject) can use the symbols you want, even if they are not specified in the `allowed symbols` section.
+ Tests can use the symbols & attributes you want, even if they are not specified in the `allowed symbols` section. **However**, tests should **not** introduce **any additional external dependencies** beyond those already required by the subject.

 ## Exercise 00: Dimensional Analysis